-Kandice Sharren Spunaugle was able to attribute this work to Mary Morgan, a writer best known for her 00:57:59 (co-host) successful 1795 travel memoir A Tour to Milford Haven in the year 1791.
+00:57:59 Kandice Sharren (co-host) Spunaugle was able to attribute this work to Mary Morgan, a writer best known for her successful 1795 travel memoir A Tour to Milford Haven in the year 1791 .
 As Spunaugle points out, by not including her name on the title page of "Mary the Osier-Peeler," Morgan "intentionally chooses not to advance authorship or even leverage this relative success of her previously published book as imprimatur for the osier poem."
-00:58:26 Kandice Sharren While Morgan's embeddedness in Bluestocking networks likely did play a role in allowing Spunaugle to identify her as the author of this pamphlet, for over 200 years (co-host) after its publication, it remained unidentified.
-Even within a single author's oeuvre, both longevity and recovery can be uneven, determined by paratextual information as much as archival records and personal correspondence and connections.
-00:58:54 Kate Moffatt As a project, the WPHP relies heavily on the work of other scholars to establish (co-host) authorship-the intensive work of author attribution is something that our team just doesn't have the time or resources for.
+00:58:26 Kandice Sharren (co-host) While Morgan's embeddedness in Bluestocking networks likely did play a role in allowing Spunaugle to identify her as the author of this pamphlet, for over 200 years after its publication, it remained unidentified.
+Even within a single author's oeuvre , both longevity and recovery can be uneven, determined by paratextual information as much as archival records and personal correspondence and connections.
+00:58:54 Kate Moffatt (co-host) As a project, the WPHP relies heavily on the work of other scholars to establish authorship-the intensive work of author attribution is something that our team just doesn't have the time or resources for.
 If we pursued every rabbit hole that opened up before us we'd never get anywhere.
-00:59:09 Kate Moffatt In the letter that we opened this episode with, from Elizabeth Carter to Catherine Talbot, she mentions a Mrs. Richardson in connection to the printing of a work.
-We (co-host) did, of course, with our WPHP hats on, want to know more, but our initial searches in the WPHP, and sources like the British Book Trade Index, brought up dozens of Mrs. Richardsons involved in the London book trades.
+00:59:09 Kate Moffatt (co-host) In the letter that we opened this episode with, from Elizabeth Carter to Catherine Talbot, she mentions a Mrs. Richardson in connection to the printing of a work.
+We did, of course, with our WPHP hats on, want to know more, but our initial searches in the WPHP, and sources like the British Book Trade Index , brought up dozens of Mrs. Richardsons involved in the London book trades.
 So which Mrs. Richardson was this?
 Did she ultimately print Carter's poems?
-Kate Moffatt 00:59:33 The sources we usually rely on didn't provide an immediate answer, in part because the (co-host) digitized versions of Carter's poems we have access to don't include a colophon.
+00:59:33 Kate Moffatt (co-host) The sources we usually rely on didn't provide an immediate answer, in part because the digitized versions of Carter's poems we have access to don't include a colophon.
 More detailed research into Carter's publishing networks could yield results, but that's a level of research that we typically don't have time to undertake.
+00:59:50 Kandice Sharren (co-host) As with many of the questions we asked Betty today, there is not one simple answer, but, rather, multiple overlapping stories that interact with larger historical forces.
+These determine which historical figures we can easily find out more about, as well as who we even find out about in the first place.
+While print publication increases the odds of a text's survival, and therefore makes the people who produced it more likely to be identified, it is no guarantee of longevity.
+01:00:20 Kandice Sharren (co-host) However, the networked nature of print, much like the networked nature of the Bluestockings, provides pathways for us to identify new nodes-whether books, authors, printers, publishers, patrons, or protégés.